mlswg/mls-architecture/draft-rescorla-mls-architecture.md

-In the scenario where the DS is Trusted, the MLS design ensures that the protocol provides security against permanently offline members or devices by signaling to the Members of the Group that one endpoint has been kicked out of the delivery.
+In the scenario where the DS is Trusted, the MLS design ensures that the protocol provides security against permanently offline members or devices by signaling to the other Clients that one endpoint has been kicked out of the delivery and MUST be removed from the Group.
 This is an absolute requirement to preserve security properties such as forward secrecy of messages or post-compromise security.

+The policy regarding the time ellapsed before an offline member must be removed from the group is not specified by this document as it may vary depending on the security expectations from the Group.
+Hence it is left to the application layer to agree upon and signal this value to the Delivery Service (DS).

 ## Authentication Service